BCDevOps/devops-platform-workshops/101-materials/Faciliator-Handbook.md

 - Ask all attendees to post their Github ID into the rocket chat channel.
 This will allow your co facilitator to check their github ids against the BCDevOps Org and add them to it if needed.
 - Demonstrate opening up the command terminal for people who are unfamiliar with cli's and how to check your oc version (for Windows users they may be using Command prompt, powershell, gitbash, or other tools)
 > Co Facilitator
-- once students list their github ids in rocketchat, verify their ids are in the github bcdevops org and add them if not.
+- once students list their github ids in rocketchat, verify their ids are in the github BCDevOps org and add them if not.
 Let the class know to check the email they registered their github account with for an email if they were invited.
   It is helpful to add a reaction checkmark icon beside their github id message in rocketchat when completed

 > From here on pacing the slides will be variable based on you, and how many questions you are asked.
 Try to hit these deadlines for a nice flow :)